Karsu, Altınözü

-Karsu is a village in the Altınözü district of Hatay Province in the south of Turkey.
+Karsu is a neighbourhood of the municipality and district of Altınözü, Hatay Province, Turkey.
+Its population is 1,847 (2022).
 The neighbourhood has a Mediterranean climate.

 Economy

 The neighbourhood economy of the area is agricultural and livestock.

 Infrastructure

 The road leading to the neighborhood is asphalt and there is an electricity supply, fixed telephone lines and a drinking water network.